Tire code: Diameter

-Load Index and Load Range
+Load index and load range

-The tyre load index (LI) on a passenger-car tire is a two- or three-digit numerical code used to cross-reference a load & inflation table that will give the maximum load each tire can carry at a given pressure.
+The tyre load index (LI) on a passenger-car tire is a two- or three-digit numerical code used to cross-reference a load and inflation table that will give the maximum load each tire can carry at a given pressure.

 The load index is sometimes used in conjunction with the load range, which appears elsewhere on the tire.
 It usually consists of two letters (usually LL for Light Load, SL for Standard Load, and XL for Extra Load).
 However, it may also be written out as "EXTRA LOAD."
 It may also be absent entirely, which indicates a Standard Load tire.

 These two codes allow one to look up the required cold inflation pressure to carry a given load, according to the load inflation charts or tables.
 The load tables are too large to include in this article, but may be found at tirepressure.org.
 Generally, tire codes with a preceding "P" shall reference the P Metric Tire Load Inflation Chart, while those without shall reference the Metric Tire Load Inflation Chart.